MattKevan/uxlift/_posts/2017-09-25-information-architecture-1.md

 date: 2017-09-25 00:00:00 +0000
 downloads: ''
 further-reading: []
-intro: Organizing, structuring, and labeling content in an effective and sustainable way.
+intro: Information architecture is the practice of structuring and organising things in a meaningful way.
 layout: article
 phase:
 - ''